-The Cerebral Palsy Outreach Network is an Internet resource for children and adults with cerebral palsy (CP) and their families.
-The mission of CPON (pronounced C-PON) is to help families find needed services and resources, with a special focus on mid-Michigan.provide up-to-date scientific information to families about CP highlight recent Michigan CP related events,conferences and research projects develop research on the causes and management of CP.
+The Cerebral Palsy Outreach Network is an Internet resource for children and adults with cerebral palsy (with a special focus on mid-Michigan.provide up-to-date scientific information to families about CP highlight recent Michigan CP related events,conferences and research projects develop research on the causes and management of CP.
+CP) and their families.
+The mission of CPON (pronounced C-PON) is to help families find needed services and resources.

 CPON was initially funded by United Cerebral Palsy Research and Education Foundation.
 We are located at Michigan State University in the Department of Epidemiology and Biostatistics, and our website is run by CPON's research team.